chaturec/chaturbate-recorder-and-downloader/README.md

 ### Legal Status in Different Countries

-United States, United Kingdom, and Other Countries with "Fair Use" or "Fair Dealing" Laws:
+Countries with "Fair Use," "Fair Dealing," or "Private Copying Exceptions" Laws:

-1) In jurisdictions such as the USA and UK, which have "fair use" or "fair dealing" laws allowing the use of copyrighted material for the purpose of space or time-shifting, it is legally permissible to record copyrighted videos for personal use.
+1) United States, United Kingdom, and Similar Jurisdictions: In countries like the USA and UK, "fair use" or "fair dealing" laws may allow recording copyrighted videos for personal use under specific circumstances, such as for time-shifting or space-shifting purposes.
+Ensure compliance with local laws when exercising these rights.

+2) Countries with Private Copying Exceptions: In countries such as Germany, Switzerland, Netherlands, Canada, Austria, Spain, France, Belgium, Poland, and the Czech Republic, private copying of copyrighted material for personal use might be permissible under certain conditions.
+Please consult your local laws to confirm the scope of "private copying exceptions" in your region.

 Other Countries:

-1) If you reside in a country without specific "fair use" or "fair dealing" provisions, it is advised to only record non-copyrighted videos.
+1) Jurisdictions Without Specific Exceptions: If you reside in a country that does not recognize "fair use," "fair dealing," or "private copying exceptions," it is recommended to limit recording to non-copyrighted videos or public domain content.

-2) Alternatively, you may seek permission from the copyright holder before recording any copyrighted material.
+2) Obtaining Permission: Alternatively, you can contact the copyright holder to seek explicit permission before recording any copyrighted material.

 **Please exercise caution and diligence by researching and understanding the copyright laws applicable in your region.**